mammenarjun2/Terragrunt-Ansible/README.md

 ### Features

 - Dev container (Terragrunt ready)
-- Terragrunt common.hcl file to manage state
+- Terragrunt common.hcl file to manage state in cenrtal location
 - Ansible installed on master node and serves playbooks to dev vm
 - GCP infra (Compute,VPC,Cloud Nat,Cloud Router,Firewall,VPC Peering and GCS)
 - Networking designed to limit access and only allow ssh in the GCP console via Identity Aware Proxy (IAP)

 Ensure you have access to the projects in GCP you want to deploy this on.